rakshith077-bn/Python-Programs/README.md

 # Python-Programs
-## Simple python programs for beginner
+## Simple python programs for a beginner